-Although the potential applications for a binary ECAL are wide, the sensor discussed in this paper was designed to study a specific application, namely the International Linear Collider (ILC) [2].
-The work presented in this paper has been done within the context of the CALICE Collaboration [3], which is studying calorimetry for future linear colliders.
+Although the potential applications for a binary ECAL are wide, the sensor discussed in this paper was designed to study a specific application, namely the International Linear Collider (ILC) [1].
+The work presented in this paper has been done within the context of the CALICE Collaboration [2], which is studying calorimetry for future linear colliders.
+For a recent status report on the collaboration activities, see [3].
+One particular crucial aspect of ILC calorimetry is its ability to support particle flow techniques [4], so as to obtain excellent hadronic jet energy resolution.
+These techniques depend on spatial pattern recognition within the calorimeters.
+A binary ECAL would have far superior spatial granularity (by about two orders of magnitude) compared to an analogue ECAL and so should also give better particle flow performance.